 Wedge Antilles, expert pilot of the rebellion, leads in a small fleet to the skies above Rodia, a Jungle Planet on the outer rim of the galactic map.
 Why?
-Because, there in the immense blackness of space, lies the Empire’s Death Star - and the Rebels recently got hold of the plans required to destroy it.
+Because, there in the immense blackness of space, lies the Empire’s Death Star.
+The Rebels have recently got hold of the plans required to destroy it.
 After a ferocious and explosive dogfight, Wedge’s X-Wing is still alive thanks to the tactical acumen of the fleet’s commander, Han Solo.
 Wedge dives towards the Death Star, Proton Torpedoes armed, and takes the shot to put an end to the Empire’s deadliest weapon.

 And he… misses.

-If the above retelling of our recent playthrough of Rebellion sounds exciting, that’s because it was exactly that - a thrilling denouement to a four-hour game played over two sittings.
-Brilliantly cinematic, strategically deep and consistently nail-biting, Rebellion rewards you for learning it’s rules and nuances by delivering a sweeping narrative borne of your own making.
+If the above retelling of our recent playthrough of Star Wars: Rebellion sounds exciting, that’s because it was exactly that – a thrilling denouement to a four-hour game played over two sittings.
+Brilliantly cinematic, strategically deep and consistently nail-biting, Rebellion rewards you for learning its rules and nuances by delivering a sweeping narrative borne of your own making.

 A turn begins with each player assigning their leaders (famous and not-so-famous characters from Luke Skywalker and Darth Vader to Mon Mothma and Grand Moff Tarkin) to either a particular mission or project, with the project remaining hidden.
 Then, each player in turn either reveals and resolve one of their missions, or uses an unassigned leader to move one of their fleets to an adjacent system, perhaps triggering combat.
 Some missions autocomplete, while some can be opposed by their opponent.
 These are resolved by chucking some dice, and taking into account any modifiers each particular leader may have.
 For instance, Princess Leia is strong when attempting Diplomacy or Intel missions, while Darth Vader is obviously a good shout when attempting a Combat one.